 by Colin Hinson ©2013

-- Monumental Inscriptions from the Parish Churchyard (approximately 93 entries) are available from the Huntingdonshire FHS.
+- Monumental Inscriptions from the Parish Churchyard (approximately 93 entries) are available from the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.

 - The full transcription of the 1841 Census of Woodhurst Parish is available as fiche set C122.

 - The full transcription of the 1851 Census of Woodhurst Parish is available as fiche set C72.

 - A surname index of the 1881 Census of the St. Ives Registration District, in which Woodhurst was enumerated (RG11/1606, Folios 97a - 104a), and which took place on 3rd April 1881, is available as fiche set C4.